lazurey/showcar-ads/README.md

   * Dealer recognition - Ads are not served for dealers.
   * Responsive ads - Supports serving ads for specific resolution ranges if required.
   * Targeting - Supports setting of custom targeting if required.
-  * Uses Google Publisher Tags - Ads are loaded asynchroneously in a non blocking fashion.
+  * Uses Google Publisher Tags - Ads are loaded asynchronously in a non blocking fashion.

 ## Prerequisites: